43 years of Vacational Studies English Summer Schools for children and teenagers in the UK

 The format of the brochures from the ’80s and ’90s was a concertina into DL envelope-size which is not the easiest for an A4-based scanner.
 The information section was separated from the ‘news’ part.

 The ‘news’ went only to those were with us that year and, reading between the lines, I can see why.
 I used the ‘news’ to say, sometimes cryptically, what I thought.
-In those politically less correct times, I can see why the staff loved spotting the barbed comments.
+In those politically less correct times, the staff loved spotting the barbed comments.
 Nowadays I use ‘IGM’s page’ knowing that only those who are really interested will penetrate so far into the site.

-stood the test of time.
+I see, too, that some of the wording I use is unchanged since the beginning.
+In that the essential ‘message’ is the same as it was in 1973, it has stood the test of time.
 In that words on the web now need to be read by robots as well as humans, their time has passed and I now have to use a strange Google-search speak.

-2013 brochure and ‘Putting faces to the Names 2013′
+2013 brochure and ‘Putting faces to the names 2013′

-2012 brochure and ‘Putting Faces to the Names 2012′
+2012 brochure and ‘Putting faces to the names 2012′

-2002 Mary Hare Students
+2002 brochure and 2002 Mary Hare student names

-1992 student names
+1992 brochure and 1992 student names